 EXPRESSIONS USED IN RESTAURANTS IN FRANCE (bill, tip, lunch, dinner, etc)

-In this video, I talk about the expressions used in France when you are in a restaurant.
-If you liked the video, don't hesitate to like it and subscribe to the channel, it encourages me a lot !
-Thanks
+In this video, I talk about the expressions used in France when you're in a restaurant.
+If you liked the video, please like it and subscribe to the channel, it encourages me a lot !
+Thank you

 • 0:00 - Introduction